BobbyBurt/microgames/README.md

 <br />

 ## To-do / Left-off
+v1
-- [ ] menu scene should be woken up, not started.
+- [x] menu scene should be woken up, not started.
 Same instance will persist
 - [ ] simple timer display. it can just be a bar at the bottom. it should change colour
-- [ ] indicate success or failure in menu scene
+- [x] indicate success or failure in menu scene
 - [ ] make a microgame using the most basic baby programming.
-Give it the fully audio & adaptive visual treatment
+Give it the fully audio & adaptive visual treatment v2
 - [ ] ability to select microgame in menu scene
+- [ ] current screen resize method only allows resizing of elements in "main" scene (?)
+It should be replaced with an event solution if possible

 <br />